 Origins

-The gargoyle, a distinctive drainage feature in the architecture of Quanzhou, Fujian, China, traces its origins to the late Qing Dynasty.
+The guardian sculpture, a distinctive drainage feature in the architecture of Quanzhou, Fujian, China, traces its origins to the late Qing Dynasty.
 During this period, people from Fujian who prospered in the Philippines returned to their hometowns with wealth and architectural influences from Southeast Asia.
 They renovated their homes, creating structures known as “Fan Zai Lou,” with the gargoyle as a unique architectural element.

 Symbolism